 Biometric authentication

 Priya from a village near Lucknow needed to withdraw cash to buy medicines.
-She went to her trusted local banking correspondent, verified her identity with her fingerprint on the machine, and safely received her money, knowing her Aadhaar details were secure.
+She went to her trusted local banking correspondent, verified her identity with her fingerprint on the machine, and safely received her funds, knowing her Aadhaar details were secure.
 She always makes sure to personally place her finger on the scanner.

 Beware of scams